finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **get_valuation_point_quotes**
 > ValuationPointResourceListOfAccountedQuote get_valuation_point_quotes(scope, code, valuation_point_data_query_parameters, as_at=as_at, limit=limit, page=page, nav_type_code=nav_type_code)

-[EXPERIMENTAL] GetValuationPointQuotes: Get the Quotes for the given Fund and Valuation Point.
+[EARLY ACCESS] GetValuationPointQuotes: Get the Quotes for the given Fund and Valuation Point.

 Gets all quotes within the effective date range of the specified Valuation Point for a Fund,  including any quotes added via a Complex Close (Post-Close Activity).